 • The function basis of the short time Fourier transform is the unique orthonormal Fourier basis comprised of sine and cosine functions; whereas, for wavelet transform, apart from the very loose constrain that the basis function (or the mother wavelet) satisfies the admissibility condition (for continuous wavelet transform) or stability condition (for discrete wavelet transform), there is virtually no restriction on the choice of basis functions.
 The coefficients of short time Fourier transform, which represent local Fourier spectral information, still have the exact meaning of "frequency".
 In wavelet transform, wavelet coefficients refer to specific scales rather than "frequencies".
-Here, we generally suffer from their physical interpretability due to the following reasons: (1) No unique basis - the analyzing function or mother wavelet can be designed in a plenty of ways, and the basis functions related to the mother wavelet can be either dependent or independent (orthogonal or non-orthogonal); (2) Scale does not have unit - together with the first point, it severely hampers out ability to directly perceive the wavelet's size and physical shape; and, (3) No fixed algorithm to implement wavelet transform many techniques and various adaptations exist, such as, the treatment using flexible time-frequency windows for continuous wavelet transform, multi-voice [20] or multi-wavelet [18, 19, 70] frames, and discrete wavelet transform using different dilation factors other than the most often seen value of 2 [6].
-Generally speaking, these varieties may not be as disturbing in certain application fields (such as data transmission or signal decomposition and reconstruction) as they are for our studies focusing on the water wave physics.
+Here, we generally suffer from their physical interpretability due to the following reasons: (1) No unique basis - the analyzing function or mother wavelet can be designed in a plenty of ways, and the basis functions related to the mother wavelet can be either dependent or independent (orthogonal or non-orthogonal); (2) Scale does not have unit - together with the first point, it severely hampers out ability to directly perceive the wavelet's size and physical shape; and, (3) No fixed algorithm to implement wavelet transform many techniques and various adaptations exist, such as, the treatment using flexible time-frequency windows for continuous wavelet transform, multi-voice [20] or multi-wavelet [18, 19, 74] frames, and discrete wavelet transform using different dilation factors other than the most often seen value of 2 [6].
+Generally speaking,

-Fig 1.1 (TFW-WP BB) The time-frequency window distribution (or phase plane) of a wavelet packet's best basis (top) for a linear chirp signal that is sampled under an aliasing condition (thus the symmetric frequency distribution (bottom) is yielded).
+Fig 1.1 (TFW-WPBB) The time-frequency window distribution (or phase plane) of a wavelet packet's best basis (top) for a linear chirp signal that is sampled under an aliasing condition (thus the symmetric frequency distribution (bottom) is yielded).
 Here the wavelet packet is associated with a Coiflet of 30 convolution weights and the basis refers to the best basis rather than basis associated with the best level as to be shown in the next figure.
 The original signal, if not under-sampled, has linear instantaneous frequency distribution form 0 to 100 Hz in the full span of time.
 Note the non-symmetric distribution and and the scattering of windows.
 These phenomena reflect the composite frequency bands of a mother wavelet and inherent quarks that may arise, as well as the shift-non-invariant transform property.

 Fig 1.2 (TFW-WP BL) Choosing an appropriate wavelet basis is a dilemma to be resolved first; and the existence of the numerous quandaries of wavelet analyses shall be acknowledged foremost.
 Here are shown two different wavelet packet phase plane representations associated with the same Coiflet and the same aliasing signal as the preceding figure.
 The distributions are now based on wavelet packet's best level, which occurs at transform level 5 for such a signal.
 The top sub-figure is in logarithmic measure and the bottom is in linear measure.
-In view of the fact that a single orthonormal mother wavelet can yield many different wavelet representations, and the fact that there are basically infinitely many wavelet bases, as well as the fact that we may use different graphic renderings; we are easily trapped in the quandaries of wavelet analyses. • We note that the present scope focuses on the $L^2(\mathbf{R})$ Banach space, i.e., the Hilbert space, since some of the statements here may not apply to other function spaces or classes [20, 52].
-Nevertheless, most of the intricacies that differentiate different spaces are only of analytic interest up until now (e.g., on the existence of multiresolution analysis (MRA), on the regularity and differentiability of wavelets and its associated scaling functions).
-From the practical point of view, it is far enough to restrict to the Hilbert space, i.e., a space of functions with finite "energy" contents.
+In view of the fact that a single orthonormal mother wavelet can yield many different wavelet representations, and the fact that there are basically infinitely many wavelet bases, as well as the fact that we may use different graphic renderings; we are easily trapped in the quandaries of wavelet analyses.